iterorganization/IMAS-ParaView/docs/source/training_jorek.rst

 Loading the Wall Current
 ^^^^^^^^^^^^^^^^^^^^^^^^
-In this subsection, we load the wall currents of the simulation using the GGD Reader and apply a clip mask.
+In this subsection, we load the wall currents in the inner vacuum vessel using the GGD Reader and apply a clip mask.

 .. |ico2| image:: images/clip.png